wp-plugins/xili-language/readme.txt

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-language/).

-= 0.9.9.5 = php doc enhanced, link to modify linked posts = 0.9.9.4 = Recent commments, Get_archives translatable, some fixes or improvements...
+= 0.9.9.6 = ready for new multiple widgets - fixed filter by in class = 0.9.9.5 = php doc enhanced, link to modify linked posts = 0.9.9.4 = Recent commments, Get_archives translatable, some fixes or improvements...
 = 0.9.9.3 = sub selection of pages for `wp_list_pages()` with `&lang=` , some fixes